ufodone/envisalink_new/README.md

   - Sequential queueing of commands to the EVL including retry on errors (which applicable) and timeouts
   - Ability to query EVL firmware version and MAC address
   - Update of asyncio network handling to use Streams rather than low-level APIs
+- Many other small feature additions and bug fixes.

 ## Installation